MicrosoftDocs/PlayReady/Docs/Overview/policies-best-practices.md

    2. The Android app initiates a license request to the License Server.
 The phone clock indicates 7:56PM and the License Server clock is on 8:00PM.

-   3. The License Server receives the license request, detects that the Client is version 2, and generates the license with:
+   3. The License Server receives the license request, detects that the client is version 2, and generates the license with:

       *  Play Right